JanHerca/urantiapedia/output/wikijs/en/article/Le_Lien/Temoignages.md

 <br style=“clear:both;”/>

 > The myriads of planetary systems were all made to be eventually inhabited by many different types of intelligent creatures, beings who could know God, receive the divine affection, and love him in return.
 The universe of universes is the work of God and the dwelling place of his diverse creatures.
-“God created the heavens and formed the earth; he established the universe and created this world not in vain; he formed it to be inhabited.” ([UB 1:0.2](/en/The_Urantia_Book/1#p0_2))
+“God created the heavens and formed the earth; he established the universe and created this world not in vain; he formed it to be inhabited.” (<a id="a61_444"></a>[UB 1:0.2](/en/The_Urantia_Book/1#p0_2))

 ## How I (Re)Became “Addicted” to the Urantian Brotherhood in La Neylière.